 Activities conducted within the Controlled Industrial Facility will not involve the handling, storage or disposal of:

-- ★ any nuclear material related to the nuclearpowered submarine nuclear fuel cycle, including spent nuclear fuel, nor - ★ any other high-level radioactive material.
+- x any nuclear material related to the nuclearpowered submarine nuclear fuel cycle, including spent nuclear fuel, nor - x any other intermediate-level or high-level radioactive material.

 Where will that radioactive waste go?